(And some surprisingly complex variants of a simple problem.)

 The situation changes if the direction of motion of the vertex changes so that it moves on a line that does not intersect the base of the triangle (the side opposite the moving vertex)?
 This case was discussed briefly in the workshop web page, leading up to the idea of the membrane mechanism.
 Below I'll discuss alternative lines through A along which A can move, and ask what difference the line makes to how the size of the angle at A varies.
 This apparently simple question uncovered (with help from Auke, then Diana) a surprising "bag of worms", extending requirements for the Super-Turing machine, for which ideas are under development here:

-I claim, but will not argue here, that all of these examples are related to mechanisms that form part of everyday perception of spatial structures and affordances in humans (including infants) and other intelligent animals Sloman(2007-14).
+I claim, but will not argue here, that all of these examples are related to mechanisms that form part of everyday perception of spatial structures, processes, and affordances in humans (including infants) and other intelligent animals Sloman(2007-14).
 In particular, changes of relative size or angle as you move towards or away from something, or move one thing relative to another, can produce perceived changes in visible relationships between edges, corners and other features of objects.
 I argue in Sloman(2007-14) that this plays a far more important role in spatial intelligence than has been generally noticed, and if implemented in robots could simplify some of their control problems.

 Evolution also produced mechanisms for envisaging or imagining such changes when they are not actually occurring, without doing any numerical calculations of values of point coordinates or angles or areas, as a typical current robot or other AI system would have to do.
 (Future AI systems may be more like humans as a result of this work.)